All awards are voted on by the members of the Native American Literature Symposium board.

 The Beatrice Medicine Award:

-2017 – Brandi Nalani McDougall for her book Finding Meaning: Kaona and Contemporary Hawaiian Literature (University of Arizona Press, 2016).
+2017 – Brandi Nalani McDougall for Finding Meaning: Kaona and Contemporary Hawaiian Literature (University of Arizona Press, 2016).

-2016 – Stephanie Fitzgerald for her book Native Women and Land: Narratives of Dispossession and Resurgence (Albuquerque: University of New Mexico Press, 2015).
+2016 – Stephanie Fitzgerald for Native Women and Land: Narratives of Dispossession and Resurgence (Albuquerque: University of New Mexico Press, 2015).

-Susan Bernardin for her essay “Acorn Soup Is Good Food: L. Frank, News from Native California, and the Intersections of Literary and Visual Arts” (Studies in American Indian Literatures 27.3, 2015).
+Susan Bernardin for “Acorn Soup Is Good Food: L. Frank, News from Native California, and the Intersections of Literary and Visual Arts” (Studies in American Indian Literatures 27.3, 2015).

 2009 – Susan A. Miller for “Native America Writes Back: The Origin of the Indigenous Paradigm in Historiography.”